PRISM: Photonics-Informed Inverse Lithography for Manufacturable Inverse-Designed Photonic Integrated Circuits: Introduction

 A \underline{natural question} is \emph{why photonics cannot simply adopt the mature design-for-manufacturing (DFM)~\cite{raghvendra2005dfm} stack from electronic design automation (EDA)}~\cite{huang2021machine}.
 In electronics, foundries routinely apply optical proximity correction (OPC)~\cite{spence2005full} and inverse lithography (ILT)~\cite{pang2021inverse} to optimize masks and compensate for process effects.
 In photonics, \textbf{two obstacles break this direct transfer}. \ding{202}~Photonic hardware performance relies on complicated light propagation behavior; mask correction objectives based purely on geometric similarity are not sufficient, i.e., \textbf{“close geometry” does not imply “close function.”} Optical response arises from nonlocal electromagnetic interactions (scattering, interference, resonance, etc) and is often dominated by a subset of sensitivity-critical features, so errors in a small region can dominate performance even when global pixel-wise error is small, illustrated in Fig.~\ref{fig:Motivation_Sensitive}.
 Moreover, \emph{systematic} geometric biases, such as globally biased over-/under-etch, can be especially detrimental because they coherently shift effective widths, duty cycles, and phase accumulation across the device, leading to pronounced performance degradation even with a lower $L_2$ fabrication error, as shown in Fig.~\ref{fig:Motivation_L2}. \ding{203}~\textbf{Accurate lithography modeling is expensive and process-specific}: foundry details are often proprietary, and purely data-driven fabrication surrogates can require large calibration datasets.
 When trained with limited data, black-box neural models may produce unreliable gradients, undermining gradient-based inverse lithography optimization where stability depends on smoothness, generalization, and physically plausible sensitivities, as shown in Fig.~\ref{fig:Motivation_GradErr}.
 These gaps motivate a new approach: a \textbf{data-efficient, physically grounded, and photonics-informed inverse lithography workflow} that closes the gap between design and manufacturing by optimizing masks for photonic function fidelity beyond pattern matching, enabling high-yield fabrication capability of inverse-designed PICs for foundries while democratizing model calibration and mask optimization through low-cost, easily adaptable customization.
+In this work, we introduce \name, a photonics-informed neural inverse lithography framework that turns inverse-designed PIC layouts into high-yield, manufacturable hardware. \name workflow unified three synergistic innovations: (1) \textbf{data-efficient, identifiability-driven calibration pattern synthesis} strategy that generates compact, informative fabrication calibration patterns for training data acquisition.
+(2) \textbf{a physics-grounded neural fabrication model} with superior generalization and provides stable gradients for mask optimization; and (3) \textbf{photonics-informed ILT} that incorporates optical response as guidance to preserve performance-critical features beyond geometry matching.
+Based on the approaches in \name, we make the following contributions: \squishlist {\item \textbf{Identifiability-driven Calibration Pattern Synthesis} -- We constructs a compact calibration reticle by combining (i) interpretable rectilinear/curvilinear regular motifs as controlled probes, (ii) randomized curvilinear patterns with controlled spectra for broad frequency/proximity coverage, and (iii) inverse-designed device crops for distribution matching, enabling accurate digital-twin calibration under a strict SEM/area budget.} {\item \textbf{Physics-grounded Differentiable Fabrication Modeling} -- We train a differentiable fabrication digital twin model that generalizes under limited data and provides stable gradients for mask optimization across patterns.} {\item \textbf{Photonics-informed Inverse Lithography} -- We formulate ILT as a function-preserving mask optimization problem and introduce EM-field-aware objectives to preserve photonic function beyond geometry fidelity.} {\item Across multiple inverse-designed components in EBL and 193 nm DUV photolithography, \name significantly boosts post-fabrication device performance and yield with substantially lower calibration cost, unlocking manufacturable inverse-designed photonic hardware at scale.} \squishend